probe-rs/webpage/content/docs/library/crosscompiling.md

 We can take an `armv7-unknown-linux-gnueabihf` base system from the `rust-embedded/cross` Docker Hub container registry.

-After that, follow the instructions from the `probe-rs`, `cargo-flash` [prerequisites](https://github.com/probe-rs/cargo-flash#prerequisites) to prepare the image for the building steps.
+After that, follow the instructions from the `probe-rs` [prerequisites](@/docs/getting-started/installation.md#prerequisites) to prepare the image for the building steps.

 You can download the Dockerfile for this example from [here](/files/cross-dockerfile.txt).